bikespace/bikespace/bikespace_dashboard/README.md

 Some components also use `SharedState.applyFilters()` to customize which filters are applied to the data used for rendering the component.

 Additionally, the dashboard uses hash component of the URL to decide what to show ("hash routing").
+The hash component is the part of the url that comes after the [hash (number sign) character](https://en.wikipedia.org/wiki/Number_sign).
 This lets user share some of the dashboard state with others.
 Given `window.location.hash`, the expected format is `#path?param=value`.
 Currently `path` maps to a tab found in the sidebar.
 The class `HashRouter`, accessible in `SharedState.router`, parses the hash url and exposes various methods to read and manipulate path and params.

 CSS stylesheets for individual components can be found in `/css/components` and have a similar structure to the `/js` folder.
 Component stylesheets are imported via `main.css`. `template.css` contains non-layout styling, `stylevars.css` is used for style variables (e.g. colours, fonts, spacing units), and all the other component sheets are for component-specific styling. `main.css` also imports [Modern Normalize](https://github.com/sindresorhus/modern-normalize) to help keep styling development more predictable across browsers.